osheraz/IsaacGymInsertion/algo/deploy/README.md

 # Usage

 ### 1. Turn on everything
-- Turn on the kuka by pressing the switch, wait until everything is up.
+- Turn on the kuka\kinova by pressing the switch, wait until everything is up.
 - Connect the FT sensor (just plug it).
-- Turn on the hand (there is a little switch near the RED LED.
+- Turn on the hand (there is a little switch near the RED LED).
 - Connect the usb of the tactile finger, wait a few sec and check connection:
   - ```bash
     v4l2-ctl --list-devices